 Brutalism is all about a buildings ruggedness and lack of concern to look comfortable or easy.
 Ye!
-That perfect sums up this place.
+That perfectly sums up this place.

 2 – Berlin, Germany

-It might look like a warship, but this building is a medicine research lab.
+It might look like a warship, but this building is a medical research lab.
 It definitely fits in with the fortress-like style.

 1 – Podgarić, Berek